haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/basic-information/starter-architecture.md

 *	[`services.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_services.html)

 ### Backup and disaster recovery {#backup}
 You can create a snapshot of your database and file system using the Project Web Interface or the CLI.
 The snapshot includes your deployed code, installed software and services, and data.
-See [Snapshots and backup management]({{ page.baseurl }}/cloud/project/project-webint-snap.html).
+See [快照和备份管理]({{ page.baseurl }}/cloud/project/project-webint-snap.html).

 ## Prepare for development {#develop}
 To branch and develop your Magento store: